colorfulnotion/polkadot-wiki/docs/general/dune-analytics/polkadot-ecosystem-overview.md

 ---
-id: basic-metrics-dashboards
+id: polkadot-ecosystem-overview
-title: Parachain Basic Metrics Dashboards
-sidebar_label: Basic Metrics Dashboards
+title: Polkadot Ecosystem Overview
+sidebar_label: Polkadot Ecosystem Overview
-description: Basic on-chain metrics of parachains on Polkadot networks
+description: High level metrics for Polkadot Ecosystem.
 keywords: [polkadot, governance, dashboard, dune]
 slug: ../basic-metrics-dashboards
 ---

-# Parachain Basic Metrics Dashboards

-Parachains are specialized application-specific blockchains sharing security under the Polkadot Relay Chain or its sister canary network, the Kusama Relay Chain.
-Parachains have interoperability via XCM and achieve finality within a minute or two with relay chain cores verifying proofs of validity.
+# Polkadot Ecosystem Overview

+The Polkadot ecosystem is a dynamic and evolving network that aims to enable different parachains to transfer messages and value in a trust-free fashion; sharing their unique features while pooling their security.

+In this overview, we provide insights to the vibrancy and growth of the Polkadot ecosystem.
+Specifically, we highlight data on active accounts, extrinsics, events, and XCMs.

 **View On Dune**: [Polkadot & Parachains Ecosystem Metrics](https://dune.com/substrate/polkadot)

 :::info

-This page only shows a high-level overview of parachain statuses.
+This page only shows a high-level overview of the ecosystem metics.
 For an in-depth analysis, please visit [Polkadot Dashboards](dune-analytics/polkadot-dashboards) and [Parachain Dashboards](dune-analytics/parachain-dashboards) categories.